Coaching

 Coaching should not only be a one-off session or something you can schedule weekly or monthly.
 Instead, managers and employees should engage in coaching every day.

-Coaching needs not to be done in a formal setting.
+Coaching does not necessarily have to take place in a formal setting.
 You can conduct this activity through a team meeting, one-on-one, quick huddle, video conference, or catch-up session.

 You can consider all these meetings as coaching as long as they provide an opportunity for managers and employees to address possible improvements.